What is Kyleena and how is it used?

 If perforation occurs, locate and remove Kyleena.
 Surgery may be required.
 Delayed detection or removal of Kyleena in case of perforation may result in migration outside the uterine cavity, adhesions, peritonitis, intestinal perforations, intestinal obstruction, abscesses and erosion of adjacent viscera.

 Partial or complete expulsion of Kyleena may occur resulting in the loss of contraceptive protection.
 Expulsion may be associated with symptoms of bleeding or pain, or it may be asymptomatic and go unnoticed.
 Kyleena typically decreases menstrual bleeding over time; therefore, an increase of menstrual bleeding may be indicative of an expulsion.
+Consider further diagnostic imaging, such as x-ray, if expulsion is suspected based on ultrasound [see WARNINGS AND PRECAUTIONS].
 The risk of expulsion may be increased when the uterus is not completely involuted.
 In clinical trials, a 5-year expulsion rate of 3.5% (59 out of 1,690 subjects) was reported.

 Delay Kyleena insertion a minimum of six weeks or until uterine involution is complete following a delivery or a second trimester abortion.
 Remove a partially expelled Kyleena.
-If expulsion has occurred, Kyleena may be replaced within 7 days after the onset of a menstrual period after pregnancy has been ruled out.
+If expulsion has occurred, a new Kyleena can be inserted any time the provider can be reasonably certain the woman is not pregnant.

 Bleeding Pattern Alterations